alaindet/learn-go/notes/concurrency.md

 ## Channels
 - It's a synchronization mechanism to communicate between goroutines
+- A channel is shared between goroutines and holds only one data type
-- In GO, they act similarly to pointers
+- In Go, they act similarly to pointers
 - Main operations are
   - **send** sends a value through the channel to a goroutine using the corresponding receive command
   - **receive** receives a value through the channel that was previously sent